 2. Seek Legal AdviceAlthough a lawyer is not required to file a restraining order, the process can be very confusing.
 Hiring legal services can help you answer all your questions, help you submit the correct forms, and be your advocate in court.
 If you wish, you can also contact the National Domestic Violence Hotline, who can refer a lawyer for you.

 3. Complete All FormsOnce you have the proper legal forms, you need to fill out the petition for a restraining order against the abuser.
 You will also need to complete an affidavit that explains the events that lead you to file the restraining order.
 Besides the forms, you will also need to bring in medical records, police reports, and other documents that detail the abuse.
 Working with an experienced legal advisor can help make sure you have all the legal documents you need to build a solid case against your abuser.

 4. Wait For the Court HearingAfter officially filing the restraining order, you will need to wait for the court hearing.
 In most cases, this should take one to two days.
 The court hearing is often scheduled two to three weeks after you’ve filed the paperwork.
 In the event of filing an emergency restraining order, the court will do its best to hold the hearing as soon as possible.

 5. Serve the Court Order to the Abuser

 For the restraining order to be in effect, the abuser needs to be handed the order papers.
 You don’t need to give the documents yourself – anyone over 18 who is not protected under the order can do this for you.
 A courier service can also be hired to deliver the restraining order.

 6. Attend the Court Hearing

 If a court hearing is scheduled, you might be asked to give testimony supporting your restraining order request.
 If you are working with a legal advisor, he or she will bring evidence that supports your claims, including pictures, medical records, police reports, and so on.

 7. Wait for the Judge’s DecisionLastly, you need to wait for the judge to rule on whether to issue the restraining order the same day as the hearing.
 If granted, the restraining order can last up to five years.
 Read through it carefully, the order describes your rights and any limitations imposed upon the restrained person.

-Once you are granted a restraining order, it is essential to understand how to use it and the limitations it imposes.
+How to Use a Restraining Order?Once you are granted a restraining order, it is essential to understand how to use it and the limitations it imposes.

 Keep a Copy

 Ideally, you should carry a copy of the restraining order with you at all times.
 If the abuser ignores the order and tries to contact you or get near you, you can call the police.
 Having the copy of the restraining order will help them understand the situation faster.

 Contact the Court about Violations

 If at any point there is a violation of the restraining order, you should immediately report it to the court.
 Read through the restraining order as it clearly states what the other party is allowed to do.
 If any of these limitations are violated, the abuser could be facing an arrest and charged with a crime.
 This can also help if you want to file a repeated violence restraining order.

 Extend or Dismiss the Restraining Order

 Your restraining order has an expiration date.
 The court allows it to be extended or dismissed.
 In any case, you will be asked to explain the reasons why you wish to choose either one.

-Filing a restraining order can be a confusing process.
+Need Help with a Restraining Order?Filing a restraining order can be a confusing process.
 If you or someone you know is considering filing a restraining order against an abuser, current or former spouse, any relative by blood or marriage, a former cohabitant, or your child’s other parent, working with a South Florida lawyer can help make the process easier.